About this program

 When launched, the program will allow you to use a chronometer, alarm clock and a timer.
 This is to help people manage time better and increase productivity.
 However, it doesn’t do much else, which is good news in a way.
 At least it’s not performing malicious actions in the background without you knowing.
 Nevertheless, it’s not a program you should trust.
 Instead, you should delete MultiTimer.exe.

 You will not need anti-spyware software to uninstall MultiTimer.exe as manual elimination is not difficult.
 Most security programs won’t pick up on it anyway.
 If you are unfamiliar with how programs are uninstalled, scroll down below this article to find instructions.
 Make sure you remove all of its components so that it cannot recover itself.

-Download Removal Toolto remove MultiTimer.exeUse our recommended removal tool to uninstall MultiTimer.exe.
+Download Removal Toolto scan for MultiTimer.exeUse our recommended removal tool to scan for MultiTimer.exe.
 Trial version of WiperSoft provides detection of computer threats like MultiTimer.exe and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...